Astroolean/Azimuth/README.md

 # Azimuth V1.2

-**Azimuth** is a Python application designed to manage user accounts with features for registration, login, and logout functionality.
+**Azimuth** is a Python-based multitool designed for penetration testing and cybersecurity.
+It features a collection of tools for various security assessments, including user account management, registration, login, and logout functionalities.
 This README provides instructions on how to run the application, including the necessary requirements.
+This is still within its beginning stages and most tools are not available yet.
+This is something that was once a school project; turned into a side project over the years.

 ## Requirements